 We do not mean to dismiss rent collection.
-Hopefully, it provides you with a steady annual cash flow.
+Hopefully, it provides you with steady annual cash flow.
 However, for those that are patient and astute, capital appreciation can be the real wealth generator.
 To get started below is our comprehensive guide to help you begin planning your NYC property investment.

 1. Hire an Attorney

-You will need to protect your personal assets in the event of bankruptcy or litigation.
+You will need to protect your assets in the event of bankruptcy or litigation.
 Many form a limited liability company (LLC) or limited partnership.
 There are ways to do it online, or you can consult an attorney.
-This is one area where it may pay to consult an expert since the cost of not doing it right could be catastrophic to your personal finances.
+This is one area where it may pay to consult an expert since the cost of not doing it right could be catastrophic to your finances.

 2. Choosing a Location